 CASC system registration form,

 by the registration deadline.

 For each system entered, an entrant must be nominated to handle all issues

-(including execution difficulties) arising before and during the competition.
+(e.g., installation and execution difficulties) arising before and during

 The nominated entrant must

 It is not necessary for entrants to physically attend the competition.

 Systems can be entered at only the division level, and can be entered

 A system that is not entered into a competition division is assumed to

 perform worse than the entered systems, for that type of problem -